For example, if you wanted to localize the constant strings "hello,

 declared by its corresponding constant accessor.
 In other words, if a

-constant accessor is declared to return an int
+constant accessor is declared to return an int, its

 avoiding a potential source of runtime errors.